KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-kudos by thomo](https://github.com/thomo/MMM-kudos)

-1. `package.json` issue: No repository field.
-2. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-3. No image found.
+1. No image found.
-4. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-5. Typo: Found `Magic Mirror` in file `MMM-kudos.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-kudos.js`: Replace it with `MagicMirror²`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
-Move on to something better.
-8. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: No ESLint configuration was found.
+ESLint is very helpful, it is worth using it even for small projects.
-9. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-KVV by yo-less](https://github.com/yo-less/MMM-KVV)